Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Medical Guardian Pricing

-Medical Guardian's prices are comparable to other top providers.
-When purchasing a Medical Guardian system online, you'll see that there are three payment options: monthly, quarterly, or annual.
+Medical Guardian’s prices are comparable to other top providers, but there are a few more affordable options on the market, such as Bay Alarm Medical’s systems.
+When purchasing a Medical Guardian system online, you’ll see that there are three payment options: monthly, quarterly, or annual.
 We recommend selecting the yearly payment plan because it will save you up to $45 per year, and it includes free shipping and a free lockbox.
-We can't pass up a great deal, and you shouldn't either!
-Medical Guardian's online purchasing process is simple, and their website is easy to navigate.
-To make sure you're getting the best deal, call their customer service line before finalizing your online purchase.
-Inquire about seasonal specials, as they run them frequently, and you won't want to miss out.
+We can’t pass up a great deal, and you shouldn’t either!

 Life Alert Pricing

 Life Alert has an unusual pricing structure.
-All customers will need to select a bundled deal that includes the in-home Master Unit and at least one add-on device for $69.95 per month.
-Add-on devices from Life Alert include the Mobile + GPS unit and the Help Button.
-If you would like to add both the add-on devices, it will cost you $89.95 per month.
+All customers will need to select a bundled deal that includes the in-home Master Unit and at least one add-on device for $79.90 per month.
+Add-on devices from Life Alert include the On-the-Go + GPS unit and the Help Button.
+If you would like to add both devices, it will cost you $98.85. per month.
 Purchasing the Master Unit alone for $49.95 per month is not typically offered.
 If it is something you want, push the sales representatives on it because they sometimes make special exceptions.
-For older adults who want ultimate protection, we recommend going with the $89.95 per month package, which includes mobile and in-home protection as well as the wall Help Button that can be placed in the bathroom or other high-risk areas of the home.
-Purchases have to be made by phone since the company's website does not have an online purchasing option.
-Overall, Life Alert is more expensive than Medical Guardian, but their systems are simple, reliable, and have fast response times.
+For older adults who want ultimate protection, we recommend going with the $98.85-per-month package, which includes mobile and in-home protection, as well as the wall Help Button that can be placed in the bathroom or other high-risk areas of the home.

 Medical Guardian and Life Alert Product Lineup